koliajaykr/course-r4bee/content/authors/admin/_index.md

 Hi there :)

-I teach data science using R statistical language to underprivileged students in India without any tuition fee.
-Thank you for visiting my website.
-I'm a PhD survivor & an MBA Gold Medallist in tourism studies.
-I love to teach data science using R statistical language.

 If you are taking your first step toward data science and feeling scared then this course is for you.
 No recorded videos.
-There will be live interactive sessions at the [Nalanda Academy](https://nalanda-academy.org/) - Wardha.
+There will be live interactive teaching sessions at the [Nalanda Academy](https://nalanda-academy.org/) - Wardha.

+The complete course is absolutely free.

 To join this course kindly fill out this [Google Form](https://forms.gle/CN4guCNgnzLGACgW9).
 Please contact me if you have any queries.
-I'll be happy to reply to your emails and Twitter DMs.
+I'll be happy to reply to your emails and Twitter DM.

 ----